-A prominent social service agency in Boston, Project Place has been working in the community since 1967 serving clients in the face of significant challenges.
+Project Place is a prominent social service agency in Boston.
+We have been working in the community since 1967, serving clients in the face of significant challenges.
 As the needs of the population have shifted over the years, Project Place has responded by refocusing its programs.
 The importance of jobs and housing has never been greater.
 Project Place operates out of a sense of urgency with compassion and the know-how to support personal change.

 Project Place opens doors to opportunities.
 Before Project Place, clients have limited options for employment, stemming from problems related to poverty and insufficient education to perform adequately in today’s workplace.
 Most clients have experienced interruptions in the flow of their lives whether it be from drug and alcohol abuse, military service, family breakdown, incarceration, domestic violence or mental illness.
 Often it is more than one of these interruptions happening at once or causing each other.
 These problems are incredibly overwhelming to overcome without assistance.

 Project Place staff dedicate themselves to each client’s success in completing a program, landing a job, and finding permanent housing.

 We can do our best work when clients enroll ready to commit to sobriety and to making permanent changes that will result in employment and stable housing.
 Project Place staff provides services in instances that can be disheartening to people without support —